eceaulukan/eceaulukan/README.md

 </div>
-### <div align="center">Since 2018, I have been working in ink and plastic packaging factories.
-I have added data science expert skills to these experiences.
-With the training I received on this subject, I have carried out some projects and carried out studies. you can reach from the repositories section.</div>
+<div align="center">SI graduated with a bachelor's degree in Industrial Engineering and a master's degree in Business Intelligence and Data Analytics.
+In my master's graduation project, I worked on the classification of countries with cluster analysis in terms of foreign tourism demand for Turkey.
+I started my career in the purchasing department, then worked as a process analyst.
+I am currently working as an Enterprise Application Operations Specialist.
+I completed the Miuul Data Science and Machine Learning Bootcamp program and improved myself in data science.
+I plan my career journey on data science.</div>

-- 🔭 I’m currently working in Polinas / Yıldız Holding
+- 🔭 I’m currently working in Turkcell Global Bilgi

 - 🌱 I’m currently learning Machine Learning